 Technical debt drags down software development.
 It makes code harder to build, run, and deploy and may even cause major production outages.
 Addressing technical issues is the easy part and usually entails refactoring or changing some code.
 The hard part is prioritizing and quantifying technical debt.
-Software teams fail to resolve debt because they don’t get the ball rolling soon enough, not because they can’t fix technical issues.
+The truth is, software teams fail to resolve debt because they don’t get the ball rolling soon enough, not because they can’t fix technical issues.

-Repaying technical debt and developing features constantly compete for backlog priority.
+Repaying existing technical debt and developing features constantly compete for backlog priority.
 When transitioning application development from Waterfall to Agile, technical debt is often inherited from old systems and code.
-There’s no one-size-fits-all solution for eliminating tech debt, but it’s clear that agile teams must routinely tackle it in many different forms.
-And working on the wrong issues for a particular type of debt wastes precious resources and time, defeating agile principles.
+There’s no one-size-fits-all solution to manage technical debt, but it’s clear that agile teams must routinely tackle it in many different forms.
+And working on the wrong issues for a particular type of debt wastes precious resources and time, defeating Agile principles.

-is self-contained in a single method, class, or function.
+This is self-contained in a single method, class, or function.
 Imagine SOLID violations applied to a method, class, function, or single file.
-Their impacts are only felt when modifying the code in question.
+The impact is only felt when modifying the code in question.

-spills across multiple applications, infrastructures, or even teams.
+This includes spills across multiple applications, infrastructures, or even teams.
 Examples include multiple services sharing a data store, high coupling across different bounded contexts, and a stark mismatch between technical implementations and business logic.
-Systemic debts are untenable in the long term.
+Systemic debts are completely untenable in the long term.

-Each category of debt carries different impacts, so they need to be prioritized and handled differently.
+Each category of debt carries different impacts, so they need to prioritize and handle technical debt differently.

 Local Technical Debt: Agile Low-Hanging Fruit

 An engineer wrote code a year ago.
-The code is overcomplicated but covered by tests.
-It’s not the best code by any stretch, but it’s functional.
+The code is overly complicated but covered by tests.
+It’s not the best code by any stretch of the imagination, but it’s functional.
 The business requirements haven’t changed, so the code stays as it is.

-Static code analysis tools can mitigate local technical debt, and running them before commits and as part of the deployment pipeline virtually eliminates it.
+Static code analysis tools can mitigate local technical debt and running this analysis before committing, as part of the deployment pipeline virtually eliminates it.
 But you’ll need a different approach to combat existing problems.
 To start with, it’s good to assign local fixes to new team members as a learning exercise.
 Teams can also apply the “boy scout rule” that the code should be left better than it was before, a practice that works well since code improvements are proportional to how often the code is modified.

 Global Tech Debt: First Signs of Trouble